Libraries of signals for Boulder Opal

 Create parameterized signals for simulation and optimization

-The libraries of signals are part of the Boulder Opal Toolkits, which are collections of functions, nodes, and classes that enable you to use Boulder Opal functionality faster and with less code.
-The signals provided by the Toolkits come in two kinds.
-The first kind are signals that belong in graphs and can therefore be used in optimization and simulation.
-The second are signals that are independent of the graph framework and that are suitable to be used with closed-loop optimization and reinforcement learning, because they can easily be exported to external quantum computing backends such as Qiskit, Pyquil, and QUA.
+There are two libraries of signals in Boulder Opal.
+The first one contains signals that belong in graphs and can therefore be used in optimization and simulation.
+The second library contains signals that are independent of the graph framework and that are suitable to be used with closed-loop optimization, because they can easily be exported to external quantum computing backends such as Qiskit, Pyquil, and QUA.

-This topic will explain how you can use these two kinds of signals, and show examples of signals that can be generated with them.
+This topic will explain how you can use these two libraries of signals, and show examples of signals that can be generated with them.